LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 - Well: Well ID (e.g., A5, C3)
 - Metabolite: Name of the metabolite in the well
 - LastCommonTime: The common end time point (unit hour) across all replicates
-- EOD: Endpoint OD in each replicate (values separated by semicolons)
+- EOD: Endpoint OD in each replicate (values separated by comma)
 - EOD_Mean: Endpoint OD averaged across replicates
 - EOD_MeanFC: Ratio of the endpoint OD between the current well and the A1 well (negative control), averaged across replicates
 - EOD_Pvalue: Paired-sample t-test of the endpoint OD between the current well and the A1 well
-- AUC: Area under the curve (unit hour*OD600) in each replicate	(values separated by semicolons)
+- AUC: Area under the curve (unit hour*OD600) in each replicate	(values separated by comma)
 - AUC_Mean: AUC averaged across replicates
 - AUC_MeanFC: Ratio of AUC between the current well and the A1 well (negative control), averaged across replicates
 - AUC_Pvalue: Paired-sample t-test of AUC between the current well and the A1 well
 - CurveFit_R2: The R² value between the observed OD and the best-fitting model.
 It is the first R² value that exceeds `min_r2` among all initial guess trials.
 If all R² values remain below `min_r2`, a linear regression model will be applied to reestimate the specific growth rate and its R² value.
 If the estimated growth rate is negative, it will be set to 0.001, and the corresponding R² value will be set to `nan`.
-- SGR: Specific growth rate (unit 1/hour) in each replicate (values separated by semicolons).
+- SGR: Specific growth rate (unit 1/hour) in each replicate (values separated by comma).
 - SGR_Mean: SGR averaged across replicates
 - SGR_MeanFC: Ratio of SGR between the current well and the A1 well (negative control), averaged across replicates
 - SGR_Pvalue: Paired-sample t-test of SGR between the current well and the A1 well